 Resource Type of usable CPU core resources (processor) The following parameters are displayed.
 PROC CPU core resources.
 The unit is cores.
 In Use Number of the CPU core resources currently used in the system If communication with Hypervisor cannot be established, the number of the CPU core resources currently used in the system becomes 0.
-Installed Number of the CPU core resources installed to the system COD Permitted Number of the CPI U Activations which have been installed Status Any of the following CoD statuses OK Indicates that there is enough number of CPU Activations for the CPU core resources in use.
+Installed Number of the CPU core resources installed to the system COD Permitted Number of the CPU Activations which have been installed Any of the following CoD statuses Status Indicates that there is enough number of OK CPU Activations for the CPU core resources in use.
 In addition, the number of the remaining CPU Activations which can be used.
-There are some violation of CPU Activation.
+There are some violation of CPU VIOLATION Activation.
+The number of the CPU core resources in use which exceeds the

+Activation.
 The number of the CPU core resources in use which exceeds the number of the CPU Activations available is displayed.
 May occur if the total number of used CPU core resources exceeds the total number of CPU Activations, that can be allotted to the whole system.